portainer/portainer-docs/docs/v2.0-be/deploy/beinstalldocker.md

 ---

 # :fontawesome-brands-docker: Deploying Portainer Business in Docker
 Portainer is comprised of two elements, the Portainer Server, and the Portainer Agent.
-Both elements run as lightweight Docker containers on a Docker engine or within a Swarm cluster.
+Both elements run as lightweight Docker containers on a Docker engine.
 Due to the nature of Docker, there are many possible deployment scenarios, however, we have detailed the most common below.
 Please use the scenario that matches your configuration.

-Note that the recommended deployment mode when using Swarm is using the Portainer Agent.
+If you are using Docker Swarm, please refer to the Swarm-specific installation [instructions](/v2.0/deploy/ceinstallswarm/).

+Regardless of your configuration, you will need:

+* The latest version of Docker installed and working.
+You can refer to [the Docker documentation](https://docs.docker.com/get-docker/) for platform-specific instructions.
+* Administrator or sudo access on the machine that will host your Portainer instance.
+* If you are using Docker Desktop on Windows you need to enable WSL2 if you need to run Linux containers.

 By default, Portainer will expose the UI over the port `#!Ruby 9000` and expose a TCP tunnel server over the port `#!Ruby 8000`.
 The latter is optional and is only required if you plan to use the Edge compute features with Edge agents.